andreagiassi/microservice-rbac-user-management/README.md

 https://www.linkedin.com/in/andreagiassi/

 #### Overview
-Goal of the project is to offer a set of REST apis in order to manage a set of user's data.
+Goal of the project is to offer a general purpose microservice fur user's data management.

 The microservice is using Spring Boot 2 and JPA to exposes the REST apis and to retrieve and store the information on a database.

-The idea is to offer a simple microservice to reuse for simple The software is handling account's data, contacts, roles and addresses and offer a simple login endpoint.
+The software is handling account's data, contacts, roles and addresses and offer simple endpoints.

 The project support the basic CRUD operations on an User account and the information are stored on a MySql database.